Tarradale Castle

 Tarradale Castle was a castle that was located near Muir of Ord, Scotland, most likely northwest of Tarradale House.
 King Robert the Bruce captured and destroyed the castle in 1308.

+In 2017, the University of Aberdeen undertook an extensive survey and trench evaluation of the site.
+Evidence of medieval settlement, including ceramics and worked metals were discovered.
+The earthworks of the castle have been flattened and ploughed out.

+Tarradale House

 Tarradale House was built on the site in 1680.
 The geologist Sir Roderick Murchison was born there in 1792.